OliverWarwick/rlcard/docs/games.md

 | 3           | Check         |

 ### Payoff of Limit Texas Hold'em
-The stardard unit used in the leterature is milli big blinds per hand (mbb/h).
+The stardard unit used in the literature is milli big blinds per hand (mbb/h).
 In the toolkit, the reward is calculated based on big blinds per hand.
 For example, a reward of 0.5 (-0.5) means that the player wins (loses) 0.5 times of the amount of big blind.

 ## Dou Dizhu